Jessica Vial ~ Climate scientist and researcher in atmospheric physics

 My research has contributed to this effort, by developing an analysis framework, which allowed us to better articulate the local interplay between cumulus convection, turbulence and cloud radiative effects - and by this the physical mechanisms through which tropical boundary layer clouds depend on the shallow convective mixing.

-Based on our understanding of the physical processes involved in the tropical low-level feedbacks, we will soon be able to assess, using observations from the upcoming field campaign EUREC4A (Elucidating the Role of clouds-circulation coupling in climate), the credibility of the different feedbacks predicted by the climate models.
+Based on our understanding of the physical processes involved in the tropical low-level feedbacks, we hope to assess soon, using observations from the upcoming field campaign EUREC4A (Elucidating the Role of clouds-circulation coupling in climate), the credibility of the different feedbacks predicted by the climate models.

-- Conférence grand public: "Changement climatique: comprendre pour agir", organisée par l'association SEPIA
+- Conférence grand public: "Changement climatique: comprendre pour agir" par J. Vial et V. Journé, organisée par l'association SEPIA

 Premiers echos sur le site de l'association (ici) et dans la presse locale (ici)